Regional Community Scorecard

 How to Use the Scorecard

 The Scorecard is organized into three broad categories: Economic, Societal, and Environmental.
-Each category contains a defined vision, including several objectives, long-term targets and key indicators of progress.
-Each Scorecard objective was identified with input from cross-sector Coalition Contributors with relevant expertise.
+Each category contains a defined vision, including several objectives, long-term targets, and key indicators of progress.
+Each Scorecard objective was identified with input from Coalition members with subject matter expertise.

-Vision – A succinct description of where we see our region in 10 years.
+• Vision – A succinct description of where we want to see our region in 10 years.

 2. Explore each vision, objective, target, and key indicator.